 Life Insurance with Pre-Existing Conditions

-Having a pre-existing medical condition does not automatically disqualify you from getting life insurance in Australia.
-While some conditions may result in higher premiums, exclusions, or modified terms, cover is available from most Australian providers.
-Full and honest disclosure is essential.
+Having a pre-existing medical condition does not automatically disqualify you from life insurance in Australia.
+While some conditions result in higher premiums, exclusions, or modified terms, cover is available from most providers.
+Full and honest disclosure is mandatory under the Insurance Contracts Act 1984, and non-disclosure is one of the most common reasons claims are declined.
 Compare life insurance estimates below.

 Life Insurance with Pre-Existing Conditions - What Australians Need to Know

 A pre-existing condition is any medical condition, illness, or injury that you have been diagnosed with, treated for, or experienced symptoms of before applying for life insurance.
-In Australia, common pre-existing conditions that affect life insurance applications include diabetes, heart disease, cancer history, mental health conditions (anxiety, depression), asthma, high blood pressure, high cholesterol, and musculoskeletal issues.
-Having one or more of these conditions does not necessarily mean you cannot get cover - but it will affect how your application is assessed.
+In Australia, common pre-existing conditions that affect applications include diabetes, heart disease, cancer history, mental health conditions (anxiety, depression, bipolar disorder), asthma, high blood pressure, elevated cholesterol, obesity, and musculoskeletal problems.
+Having one or more of these conditions does not automatically prevent you from obtaining cover, but it will influence how your application is assessed.

-Australia life insurers use a process called underwriting to assess each application individually.
-Depending on your condition, its severity, how well it is managed, and your overall health profile, the insurer may offer cover at standard rates, apply a premium loading (a percentage increase to your premium), add an exclusion for claims related to the specific condition, defer your application until the condition is more stable, or in some cases, decline the application.
-The outcome depends heavily on which provider you apply to, as underwriting criteria vary significantly between Australian insurers.
+Australian life insurers use individual underwriting to assess each application on its merits.
+Depending on the condition, its severity, how well it is managed, and your overall health profile, an insurer may offer cover at standard rates, apply a premium loading (a percentage increase on your base premium), add an exclusion for claims related to the specific condition, defer your application until the condition stabilises, or decline the application.
+Importantly, outcomes vary significantly between providers - one insurer may decline what another accepts at standard rates.

 Key Facts About Pre-Existing Conditions

-• Disclosure requirement: Under Australian law, you must disclose all pre-existing conditions, symptoms, and treatments when applying for life insurance.
-This includes conditions you consider minor, well-managed, or historical
+• Disclosure is mandatory: Under the Insurance Contracts Act 1984, you must disclose all pre-existing conditions, symptoms, and treatments.
+This includes conditions you consider minor, historical, or well-managed.
+Non-disclosure can void your policy

-• Common outcomes: Applications with pre-existing conditions may result in standard terms, a premium loading (10-100%+), an exclusion for the specific condition, a deferral, or in some cases, a decline
+• Three possible outcomes: Applications with pre-existing conditions may result in standard acceptance, a premium loading (10-200%+), or an exclusion for the specific condition.
+Some conditions may lead to deferral or decline, but outcomes vary between providers

-• Provider variation: Underwriting criteria differ significantly between Australian providers.
-One insurer may apply a loading for a condition that another insurer covers at standard rates.
-Comparing providers is especially important with pre-existing conditions
+• Provider variation is significant: Underwriting criteria differ substantially between Australian providers.
+One insurer may apply a loading for a condition that another covers at standard rates.
+Comparing providers is especially important when you have pre-existing conditions

 Key Considerations for Applicants with Pre-Existing Conditions